 Pieces that do not adhere to the style guidelines listed below will be returned to authors for appropriate revision.
 To ensure proper adherence to the style guidelines, please consult the checklists below.

 Style Guide Checklists

-Every piece submitted to Liza Palmer or Tim Palmer, Co-Editors-in-Chief, should include the following components (please scroll down to read the appropriate section):
+Every piece submitted to Liza Palmer or Tim Palmer, Co-Editors-in-Chief, subsequent to a formal publication offer, should include the following components (please scroll down to read the appropriate section):

 Feature Articles: